Ignacio-Sotomayor/Urban-Monitoring-Center/docs/Data_Dictionary.md

 Represents an individual who owns a vehicle registered in the `Motor Vehicle Registry`.
 - **Fields:**
   - `fullName`: String - Stores the full name of the car owner.
-  - `id`: String - Unique identifier for each owner.
+  - `legalIid`: String - Unique identifier for each owner.
 In Argentina, this conveniently corresponds to the national identity document (DNI).
   - `address`: String - Specifies the residential address of the vehicle owner.
 -----
 #### Class Brand